AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_unity.md

 #### Retrieve or change chat room announcements

-All the chat room members can retrieve the chat room announcement.
+All chat room members can retrieve the chat room announcement.

 Only the chat room owner and admin can set and update the announcement.
-Once the announcement is updated, all the chat room members receive the `OnAnnouncementChangedFromRoom` callback.
+Once the announcement is updated, all the other chat room members receive the `OnAnnouncementChangedFromRoom` callback.

 ```c#
 // Chat room members can call FetchRoomAnnouncement to retrieve the chat room announcement.